developer-portal/website/README.md

 `jekyll serve --force_polling` will start the development server at `http://127.0.0.1:4000/` and regenerate any modified files for you.
 If you don't have Jekyll installed, here is the installation guide: http://jekyllrb.com/docs/installation/.

-If you want to **install Jekyll on Fedora** with Ruby Gems, you can use our content to learn how: https://github.com/developer-portal/content/blob/master/tech/languages/ruby/gems-installation.md
+If you want to **install Jekyll on Fedora**, you can just run the `./setup.sh` script included in this repository.

 To update the content/ directory fetched by `git submodule update` just switch to that directory, make sure you are on the master branch and pull the latest stuff: